TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

     The table, the content should come from.
 Any table can be used;
     a check for a table prefix is not done.

-    In standard configuration this will be :sq:`tt_content`.
+    In standard configuration this will be :sql:`tt_content`.

 .. _cobj-content-renderObj: